Information Physics Throughout History

 - Success through horizontal coordination, not hierarchical control

-These modern applications suggest Information Physics principles may work best when applied for collective benefit rather than individual accumulation.
+These modern applications indicate Information Physics principles work best when applied for collective benefit rather than individual accumulation.

 The Hidden Thread